enriquepablo/terms/README.rst

 With these words, we can build facts.
 A fact consists of a verb and any number of (labelled) objects.

-Verbs are special words in that they have modifiers (or objects) when used to build facts.
+Verbs are special words in that they take modifiers (or objects) when used to build facts.
 These modifiers are words, and are labeled.
-To define a new verb, you provide the types of words that can be objects for the verb in a fact, associated with their label.
+To define a new verb, you provide first an ancestor verb (or a series of ancestor verbs separated by colons), and then the types of words that can be modifiers for the verb in a fact, associated with their labels.
 For example::

-    loves is exists, subj a person, who a person.
+    to loves is to exists, subj a person, who a person.

 That can be read as:
-``loves`` is a word of type ``verb``, subtype of ``exists``, and when used in facts it can take a subject of type ``person`` and an object labelled ``who`` of type ``person``.
+``loves`` is a word of type ``verb``, subtype of ``exists``, and when used in facts it can take a subject of type ``person`` and an object labelled ``who`` also of type ``person``.

+The primitive verb is ``exists``, that just defines a ``subj`` object of type ``thing``.
+There are more predefined verbs, the use of which we shall see when we explain the treatment of time in Terms.

 Facts
 -----